jbphys/ML_Ising_Criticality/README.md

 # Machine learning of Ising criticality with spin-shuffling

-## Authors: Pallab Basu, Jyotirmoy Bhattacharya [jyotirmoy.phys@gmail.com], Dileep Pavan Surya Jakka, Chuene Mosomane, Vishwanath Shukla.
+## Authors: Pallab Basu, Jyotirmoy Bhattacharya , Dileep Pavan Surya Jakka, Chuene Mosomane, Vishwanath Shukla.
+### email: jyotirmoy.phys@gmail.com

 This repository contains codes which were used in the paper `Machine learning of Ising criticality with spin-shuffling' [https://arxiv.org/abs/2203.04012]